-…with Columbia Business School and the Institute for Personal Leadership
+…with Institute for Personal Leadership and Columbia Business School

 Organized around the core skill of structured problem-solving, this executive education course takes leaders through four phases of a strategy project: defining the scope, structuring the problem, gathering and analyzing data, and developing recommendations.
 These core skills are supplemented with additional sessions on communication, managing strategy projects, and influencing skills.

 Participants will learn to tackle complex, strategic problems in a structured, fact-based manner, learning how to derive insight from data and to go from insights to high impact, actionable recommendations.
 The program combines real world case studies with scientifically-backed research to provide participants with a practical, proven toolkit they can apply Monday morning.
 Download printable course overview (pdf)

 Leadership Louisville Center members receive $150 off – contact us for discount code.